Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Exclusion of extremes

 Proposition \ref{prop:n_extreme} is silent about the value of the threshold $\ul{c}$ below which \STR selects fewer jurors than \SAR, as well as the size of $\ul{\T}_{\SAR}(x ; c) - \ul{\T}_{STR}(x ; c)$ for $c< \ul{c}$.
 These values depend on the model's parameters.
-To illustrate, we simulate $\ul{\T}_{\STR}(1 ; c)$ and $\ul{\T}_{\SAR}(1 ; c)$ using $j=12$, $d=6$, and $p=6$, a typical combination of jury size and number of peremptory challenges in U.S. jurisdictions.
-For the distribution of conviction probabilities in the population, we use symmetric mixtures of beta distributions that represent a population made of two groups with polarized views.
+To illustrate that the advantage of \STR over \SAR can be large, even with relatively high thresholds defining extremes, we simulate $\ul{\T}_{\STR}(1 ; c)$ and $\ul{\T}_{\SAR}(1 ; c)$ using $j=12$, $d=6$, and $p=6$, a typical combination of jury size and number of peremptory challenges in U.S. jurisdictions.
+For the distribution of conviction probabilities in the population, we use mixtures of beta distributions that represent a population made of two groups with polarized views, with $r=0.25$ unless otherwise noted.
 Although the results in this section do not depend on whether jurors come from polarized groups, using these distributions facilitates comparisons with Section \ref{sec:grouprep} where we study group-representation.
-We provide simulation results for three mixtures of the distributions illustrated in Figure \ref{fig:betaPDFs}, which are meant to represent extreme (Panel (a)), moderate (Panel (b)), and mild levels of polarization (Panel (c)).
-Additional simulations results using $U[0,1]$ are reported in External Appendix \ref{extapp-app-figures} (\cite{mvdl-external}).
+The distributions we adopt are illustrated in Figure \ref{fig:betaPDFs}, which are meant to represent extreme, moderate, and mild levels of polarization (Panels (a), (b), and (c) respectively).
+Additional simulations results using $U[0,1]$ are reported in the online appendix (\cite{mvdl-external}).

+In simulations using these parameters, we found \STR to exclude more extreme jurors than \SAR even when the threshold for defining jurors as extreme is relatively high.
+In Figure \ref{fig:atleast1-3betas} each line illustrates the fraction of simulated juries with at least one extreme juror, where a juror is considered extreme if her conviction probability falls below the threshold \ul{c} corresponding to the value on the horizontal axes.
+Results in this and all the folllowing simulations are averages across 50,000 simulated jury selections.